top of page

 Employing Scientific Symbolism--Making the Invisible Visible

 When the provocations that art, and its more ancient mythological versions, present to our ordinary sense of reality, are associated with the science of complex system networks, our understanding of both can be enhanced.
+This correlation can render the abstract concepts of the science more 'tangible' by giving us a kind of 'doubled vision.'

 Re-Experiencing Left Hemisphere Knowledge through Right Hemisphere Perspective

 Systems science confronts us with reductive knowledge about irreducible complexity, about the emergence of self-organizing interdependencies, that can be factually verified yet also not completely analyzed and explained.
 This is knowledge derived from the reductive perspective of our left brain hemisphere, but it has implications about 'how the world actually works' that our left hemisphere is not able to fully appreciate.
-From the perspective of neuroscientific study of our bilateralized brains, it appears evident we must use metaphoric symbolism -- in images, language, concepts, and ritualized actions -- to experience the science through the inclusive, holistically simultaneous attentional mode of our right hemisphere. 'mind-ing.'
+From the perspective of neuroscientific study of our bilateralized brains, it appears evident we must use metaphoric symbolism -- in images, language, concepts, and ritualized actions -- to more effectively experience the science through the inclusive, holistically simultaneous attentional mode of our right hemisphere. 'mind-ing.'

 This Dynamical Symbolism of Art is a Fundamental Aspect of Traditional Spiritualities